deepnetworkgmbh/blog/_posts/2019-12-19-aad-pod-binding-sql-server-conn.md

 Before going any further, the relation between managed identity and service principal needs to be well understood.
 In AAD, applications are represented with `Service Principals` and they define the access policy and permissions for the corresponding application in a single Azure AD tenant.
 You can follow [this article](https://medium.com/@ihorkliushnikov/azure-active-directory-application-or-service-principal-b5a5e14f2a23) to get a better understanding about the concept.
 Service Principal is limited when it comes to application password handling, secret rotation and contextual security and `Managed Identities` feature adds one layer on top of service principal to improve its functionality.

 When you create a `managed identity`, Azure Resource Manager creates corresponding service principal with the same name as the corresponding identity in Azure AD.
 You cannot assign new managed identity to an existing service principal.
 It has to be co-created.
 Also, this service principal object is not visible through Azure Portal.
 When you assign this identity to any service instance VM, the Azure Instance Metadata Service identity endpoint is updated with our identity service principal client ID and certificate.
 In short, when accessing resources with assigned identity, the underlying service principal credentials are used by the Azure Active Directory to grant access to resources.
-You can assing the required roles for your service principal to access the desired resource.
+You can assign the required roles for your service principal to access the desired resource.

 For example if you create a user assigned identity with the following Azure cli command, you get the output like: